-Prerequisite: Art or Principles of Arts, Fashion Marketing
+Prerequisite: Principles of Arts, Audio / Video Technology and Communications

 This course is designed for creative students who want to explore digital photography.
 Topics covered include the history of photography, composition, and commercial photography.
 Adobe Photoshop, digital camera operation, lighting techniques, digital imaging, print preparation, page layout and design, and applying principles of design will be integral components of this course.
+Students taking this course should obtain Adobe Certified Associate Photoshop.